 On the weekend before the trick-or-treat walk, put a letter in the mailbox of each of your neighbours (we did around 50 last year) to let them know that you are coming.
 On the other side of the letter, print a "Trick or Treat Welcome" note, so that the neighbours can stick the notes on their front doors or mailboxes to welcome trick or treat, otherwise we won't knock their doors with respect.

 A trick-or-treat walk may look like a very simple activity yet there are times that your neighbours are not prepared - not home or no candy - for this activity.
 So the communication before the walk is very important to make this activity success.
 Same practice applies to any other group related activities, such as meetings, training workshops, coaching or briefing sessions.
-Eventually, the purpose is to make the participants prepare so that they can enjoy the whole process and the outcome.
+Eventually, the purpose is to help the participants prepared so that they can enjoy the whole process and the outcome.

 Hope you enjoy the communication process of the Halloween trick-or-treat walk this year!